qzzhang0131/PlantGeneAnn/README.md

 python fetch_model_weights.py
 ```

-If your server cannot access the [Hugging Face](https://huggingface.co/) website and the download fails,
+If your server/workstation cannot access the [Hugging Face](https://huggingface.co/) website and the download fails,
 **switch to the [HF Mirror](https://hf-mirror.com/) endpoint:**

 ```bash